emilieschario/jaffle_shop/airflow_setup/README.md

 - This is a scrappy process to get something that mimics in basic functionality the look and feel of a manual cloud setup for airflow
 - I recommend using terraform for robustness
 - This is meant to play around with the infrastructure quickly, so focus can be spent on pipeline development
+- I recommend using docker for production and overall development, but this is built for those that want to work with gcloud and not mess with docker for now

 What does this do?